padicao2010/LoveCoroutine/README.md

 local co = lc.run(func, ...)
 ```

-make it work, LoveCoroutine.update is recommended to be put in the beginning of love.update:
+make it work, **LoveCoroutine.update is recommended to be put in the beginning of love.update**:

 ```lua
 function love.update(dt)